-Seven Bridges GRAF™ comprises bioinformatics workflows and tools for secondary analysis of next-generation sequencing (NGS) data, based on a pan-genome graph reference.
+Seven Bridges GRAF™ Suite comprises bioinformatics workflows and tools for secondary analysis of next generation sequencing (NGS) data, based on a pan-genome graph reference.
 These tools are able to call variants with superior accuracy, without compromising on speed or cost.
-GRAF™ uses standard genomic data formats (FASTA, VCF, FASTQ, BAM, BED), ensuring compatibility with existing workflows.
-All Seven Bridges GRAF™ workflows are specified in CWL 1.0, ensuring portability across compute environments.
+GRAF™ uses standard genomic data formats (FASTA, VCF, FASTQ, BAM, CRAM, BED), ensuring compatibility with existing workflows.
+All Seven Bridges GRAF™ workflows are specified in CWL 1.0, ensuring portability across various compute environments.

 Seven Bridges GRAF™ enables: